Does It Snow In San Francisco?

 ✅ Six Flags Discovery Kingdom

 Six Flags Discovery Kingdom hosts Holidays in the Park just like Six Flags Magic Mountain.
-So essentially there’s one version for Southern Californians and another version for Northern Californians.

 Both parks obviously each have their own unique experiences, so it isn’t exactly the same holiday event.